 Field-hunting tip

-Look in hydrothermal veins, volcanic exhalations country — that is the host setting where native silicon typically forms.
+Look in hydrothermal veins, volcanic exhalations country, the host setting where native silicon typically forms.
 If you start seeing gold, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a grains, massive, rarely micro-crystalline habit, so train your eye for that shape before scanning the outcrop.